J0rc69/SecondProject/README.md

 - *Anna Karenina* consistently shows a slightly **higher TTR**, reflecting more expressive and emotional variation compared to the more epic and repetitive style of *War and Peace*.

-# Task-4 - Characters Network
+# Task-4 - Characters Relationship

 ## 🕊 War and Peace – Top 10 characters